amberbiology/scribl/paper/paper.md

 maintain. `scribl` allows a researcher, or group of researchers, to rapidly build and visualize important relationships useful for understanding the celluar and systems biology within a chosen subdomain.
-It is also often desirable for researchers to curate literature databases that are focused on narrower, more specific areas of interest, including those that may also be underrepresented in larger data repositories.
-In fact our main use-case for `scribl` was building a relationship database of neurodegenerative disease pathways for the frontotemporal degeneration (FTD) community.
+In fact our main use-case for `scribl` was building a such a relationship database of neurodegenerative disease pathways for the frontotemporal degeneration (FTD) community.

-At the time of writing, even though a biological system can be described in great detail in a scientific article, natural language processing technology, such as large-language models, required to extract an accurate, formal model of that system from the article text has yet to reach the level at which this could realistically be achieved algorithmically.
-Thus some level of manual, but structured, curation is likely to be useful for in the immediate future.

 ## What `scribl` is not